-TPS precinct plan statements The following statements of intent contained within the Precinct Plan are relevant to consideration of the Scheme Amendment.
+TPS precinct plan statements The following statements of intent contained within the Precinct Plan are relevant consideration of the Scheme Amendment.
 Areas adjoining Raphael Park Precinct, portions of Albany Highway Precinct, and the Park Centre shopping areas will be permitted to redevelop in accordance with the standard specified for Residential R40 and R60.
 These densities will service to increase the availability and range of housing types in areas close to the city centre and other facilities such as Curtin University.
 Other types of accommodation, and some non-residential uses to service the day-to-day needs of local residents are appropriate to these localities.
 Local planning policy objectives • Nil

-Environment

-Strategic outcome Intended public value outcome or impact

-EN01 - Land use

-planning that puts

-people first in urban

-design, allows for The existing reservation of the property restricts the range of possible land uses, and

-different housing the buildings on the site are ageing.
-A rezoning of the site could act as a catalyst for a

-options for people redevelopment of the site, and the introduction of other uses, including residential
+Environment Strategic outcome Intended public value outcome or impact The existing reservation of the property restricts the range of possible land uses, and the buildings on the site are ageing.
+A rezoning of the site could act as a catalyst for a redevelopment of the site, and the introduction of other uses, including residential uses.

-with different uses.

-housing need and

-enhances the Town's

-character.

 Internal engagement

 Stakeholder Comments

-Place Planning During earlier discussions in 2019, the Town's Urban Planning and Place Planning teams were generally supportive of the proposed Amendment.
+Place Planning During earlier discussions in 2019, the Town's Urban Planning and Place

+Planning teams were generally supportive of the proposed Amendment.
 When formally referred to the Place Planning team in 2020, and in view of the subsequent progression of the draft Local Planning Strategy, the Place Planning team expressed some concerns about an 'ad-hoc' rezoning of the land rezoned prior to the comprehensive and coordinated Activity Centre Planning, preparation of Local Planning Scheme No. 2 and the precinct planning for Albany Highway.
 This is discussed in more detail in the analysis section of report.
 It should be noted that in light of further advice from the Town's Property team and that recently from the Department of Planning, Lands and Heritage, the Town's Place Planning team are now satisfied that progression of the Amendment will not prejudice the future strategic planning work being undertaken.

 External engagement Stakeholders Owners and occupiers surrounding the subject land Period of engagement Time period that engagement was undertaken, including dates.
 Level of engagement 2.
 Consult Methods of engagement Written submissions and Your Thoughts (the Town's online engagement tool) Advertising Advertising of the proposal comprised of letters being sent to owners and occupiers of surrounding properties.
 Submission summary Seven submissions have been received, three supporting the proposal, one opposing the proposal and three not stating a position.
 Key findings The submissions reveal a mixed community opinion for the proposal and generally reservations regarding the development form that may be permitted and the relocation of the community facilities and infrastructure on the site.
 See Attachment 2 for the full schedule of submissions.

-Other engagement

-Stakeholder Comments
+Other engagement Stakeholder Comments

 Department of Planning Lands & Heritage (DPLH) In contemplating initiating the Scheme Amendment, feedback and a position was sought from the Department of Planning Land and Heritage who are responsible for administering Scheme Amendments.
 This is discussed in more detail in the analysis section of report.